ACC5216 Accounting Theory

 - critically evaluate each of the accounting theories and research methods covered in this course and make a determination as to their usefulness to accounting practice

-- critically analyse and apply the insights gained from the theories and evidence presented in this course to the issue of whether the reporting of accounting information should be regulated.
+- apply the insights gained from the theories and evidence presented in this course to the issue of whether the reporting of accounting information should be regulated.

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://bookshop.usq.edu.au/bookweb/subject.cgi?year=2013&sem=01&subject1=ACC5216)